![]() |

 Understanding the distinctions in style

-and tone assists in customizing writing for particular audiences.
+and tone helps customize writing for particular audiences.

 7. Editing and Proofreading: Refining Your Work